A client recently asked me if he should run some comparison ads. It’s a good question, and the answer depends on a variety of factors.

 Microsoft’s copycat spots gave the Apple campaign a whole new life.
 Every time one ran, the audience was reminded of the original Apple spots.
 Not only that, the media coverage of the comparison ads gave Apple free airtime on the evening news, effectively extending the smaller competitor’s media budget.

 I’m not sure if Apple was purposely trying to get a rise out of Microsoft, but they sure did.
-And every time Microsoft responds in kind, they dig themselves a deeper hole.
+And every time Microsoft responded in kind, they dig themselves a deeper hole.

 It’s a nice, authentic feeling spot.
-Probably the best spot ever produced for Microsoft.
-From an execution standpoint, it’s very well done.
+From an execution standpoint, it’s very well done — probably the best spot ever produced for Microsoft.
 Unfortunately, it’s based on a no-win strategy.
-The Microsoft ad actually reinforces Apple’s position in the marketplace…

 Apple has always been a premium brand that’s not for everyone.
 That’s not news.
-So why does Microsoft continue to run ads that help cement that message?
+So why would Microsoft continue to run ads that help cement that message and reinforce Apple’s position in the marketplace?

-Fox News did a nine-minute segment about the misguided Microsoft comparison ads, and Apple’s laughing all the way to the bank.
+Fox News did a nine-minute segment about the misguided Microsoft comparison ads, and Apple laughed all the way to the bank.

 The market leader should lead, not follow, in its advertising.

-The fact is, Microsoft’s never had a decent ad campaign before landing at Crispin Porter.
-On the other hand, Apple has a long history of groundbreaking advertising, from “Think Different” to the iconic iPod spots and “I’m a PC.”
+The fact is, Microsoft did not have a history of creative, attention-grabbing advertising.
+On the other hand, Apple has a long history of groundbreaking advertising, from “Think Different” to “I’m a PC.” and the iconic iPod spots.

 Apple inspires great advertising because it makes great products.
 They can do comparison ads because the facts back-up the hype.
 They have superior products, in so many ways.